• Skip to primary navigation

 • Slide the whole thing into the oven and bake for 20 minutes.
 Rotate and continue baking another 10 - 20 minutes, peeking under the parchment to make sure the edges aren't burning, until the granola is a rich golden brown.
 It will still be soft, but will crisp up as it cools.
 (You can test for doneness by letting a small cluster cool on the counter.
 If it's crisp at room temperature, the granola should be good to go.)

-• Let the granola cool completely in the sheet pan sandwich, then break it up into clusters and store in an airtight container for up to a month or two.
-(If the granola is still soft when cool, no worries; break it up a bit and slip it, uncovered, back into a low oven, around 225ºF, until the granola is golden and crisps up when cooled.
-You can also revive stale granola this way.)
+• Let the granola cool completely in the sheet pan sandwich, then break it up into clusters and store in an airtight container for up to 1 month.
+If the granola is still soft when cool, no worries; break it up a bit and slip it, uncovered, back into a low oven, around 225ºF, until the granola is golden and crisps up when cooled.
+You can also revive stale granola this way.

 Notes